BDC Hamburger Icon

 As you promote your company to college students, you should consider the following:

 • Use the internet and social media.
-Gen Z uses social media quite often, just as they do with messaging apps and other internet platforms.
-As such, social media marketing can be a highly effective way to reach college students, but it also requires tact.
+Gen Z uses social media often, just as they do with messaging apps and other internet platforms.
+That’s why social media marketing can be a highly effective way to reach college students, but it also requires tact.
 College students often spend more than enough time on the internet to see all kinds of ads, meaning they can distinguish what’s legit from what’s authentic.

 • Be genuine.
 Authenticity is key to college-age shoppers.
 There’s no faster way to turn off Gen Z shoppers than to try to relate to them only to come off as completely out of touch.
 Don’t fall into the “How do you do, fellow kids?” marketing trap.
 Identify the value you could bring to a college student’s life and create honest and valuable content promoting that.

 • Factor in what early adulthood is like.
 College is early adulthood.
 University students are living independently and covering at least some of their own expenses for the first time.
-They were doing this by having their parents around all of the time to guide or discipline them.
-That means they might be looking for ways to make life work independently.
+Before, they were doing this by having their parents around all of the time to guide or discipline them.
+That means that now they might be looking for ways to make life work independently.
 To market to them, determine how your offerings can help with this goal and orient your marketing campaigns.

 • Consider how busy college students can be.
 Between loaded class schedules, extracurricular activities, social lives, homework and the inevitable all-nighters, college students are a busy bunch.
 You should respect their time when marketing to them.
 Long videos or blogs might miss the mark.
 Short content can be quite effective.